Ray Moylette

-Raymond Peter Moylette (born 11 April 1990), sometimes spelled Moylett, is an Irish professional boxer.
+Raymond Peter Moylette (born 11 April 1990), sometimes spelled Moylett, is an Irish former professional boxer.
 As an amateur he represented Ireland, winning gold medals at the 2008 Youth World Championships and 2011 European Championships.

 Amateur career

 Irish junior titles

 Moylette represented the St Anne's Boxing Club in Westport, with whom he has been boxing with since the age of six, and won four national titles ranging from Boy 1 level to the Youth division.
 In 2007, He won both the Cadet and Youth (Under 19) divisions and also won the Best Boxer of the Championships award in becoming the Youth title holder.

 Youth World Championships

 At the Youth World Championships in Guadalajara, Mexico, Moylette won the gold medal in the lightweight (60 kg) division, becoming the first Irish boxer in history to win a gold medal at the Youth World Championships.
 He recently won the Irish senior championships at light welter-weight, beating Ulster champion Steven Donnelly.

 At the Youth Championships, Moylette defeated Fred Evans of Wales and Cuba's Juan Garcia to get to the final where he beat Kazakhstan's Daniyar Yeleussinov to take the title.